-Community is a hot topic right now and the world of community is exploding with new tools and platforms.
+Community is a hot topic, and the world of community is exploding with new tools and platforms.
 We get asked all the time about various tools in the community space, or if we've heard of a new product that just launched.

-This is by no means a completely exhaustive list, but with more than 130 represented it does start to paint a good picture of just how many community building tools are out there.
+This is by no means a completely exhaustive list, but with 290 tools represented, it does start to paint a good picture of just how many tools community builders have to choose from.
 If you're building a new tool or know of a company that should be included, please let me know!

 👉 If you're more of a spreadsheet person, you can find all of the above tools in an Airtable here.

 Before we dig in: if you're looking to build out your community management tool stack and you're finding the sheer volume of options out there a little overwhelming — I don't blame you! — be sure to check out our Essential Community Management Tools Guide.

 A community home base forms the digital backbone of most communities.
 It’s the place where the community lives, and where most of the day-to-day conversations takes place.
 We’ve grouped them into three categories based on adoption, from big social and chat-based platforms like Facebook or Slack, to consumer tech such as Circle and Discourse, and Enterprise software such as Vanilla and inSided.

 Platforms in this category have a big advantage wherein communities get the benefit of network effects.
 A community’s target persona may already be on the platform, removing the barrier to entry and encouraging growth.

 These platforms encompass two main types:

 The largest of the Community Home Base categories, consumer tech platforms often have price points and features that are great for startups and entrepreneurs.
 Notable examples of consumer tech platforms are Mighty Networks, Circle, Discourse, Tribe, and Forem.

 Enterprise platforms have all the bells and whistles a large corporation needs to run an online community — strict security and data compliances, white-labeling, feature enablement, integrations, and a dedicated support rep, to name just a few.